crispinprojects/talkcalendar/README.md

 Talk Calendar is a personal desktop calendar for Linux which has some speech capability for reading out dates, times and event titles.

 Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Ubuntu Desktop, Cinnamon, XFCE  etc.).
 It uses it own built-in speech synthesizer which means it can be can compiled without any external speech library dependencies and so should be universal across different distributions.
-I have been developing it using [Debian 12 Bookworm](https://www.debian.org/) which uses GTK4.8.

 A screenshot of Talk Calendar is shown below.